 The following video is 15 minutes, because it unpacks the Pope’s message, revealing how the merciful father in the parable of the Prodigal Son shows us how to deal with our loved ones who reject us, who reject the Truth, who reject faith in Christ.

-For discussion or personal reflection:
+For personal reflection:

 Considering the “prodigals” you know, describe the different parts of the Prodigal Son Parable that you have experienced: